docsforadobe/after-effects-plugin-guide/docs/intro/other-integration-possibilities.rst

 Scripting
 ================================================================================

 Scripting is a relatively nimble and lightweight means to perform automated tasks with After Effects.
-ScriptUI is one way you can provide UI integration with custom dialogs and panels (see `HTML5 panels <#_bookmark15>`__ too).
+ScriptUI is one way you can provide UI integration with custom dialogs and panels (see :ref:`intro/other-integration-possibilities.html5` too).
 And scripting may be used in tandem with plug-in development, in the cases where a certain function is made available via scripting and not via the C APIs described in this document.

 Scripting in After Effects is done using ExtendScript, based on JavaScript.
 After Effects includes the ExtendScript ToolKit, a convenient interface for creating and testing your own scripts.
 Scripts may be compiled into .jsxbin binary files, to protect intellectual property.